dguyhasnoname/CKAD-TheHardWay/exercises/basic/design_and_build.md

     </p>
     </details>

-4. Create a CrojJob `vibrant-tokyo` in namespace `tokyo`.
-It should run `every minute` with a restartPolciy of `OnFailure`.
-It should print `date; Welcome to vibrant Tokyo!` with image `busybox`.
+4. Create a CronJob `vibrant-tokyo` in namespace `tokyo`.
+It should run `every minute` with a restartPolicy of `OnFailure`.
+It should run commands `date; Welcome to vibrant Tokyo!` with image `busybox`.
 The pod image should be pulled only when it is not present on the kubernetes node where it is scheduled.
 The pods should have the label `id: vibrant-tokyo`.

     <details><summary>steps</summary>
     Create basic job yaml in tokyo namespace.